UBC-MDS/nasdaq_scorecards/README.md

 5. **Profit** – Evaluated based on the company's **trailing 12-month profit**, showing overall profitability.

 ### Clustering

-The **Clustering** tab provides an **unsupervised learning analysis** of Nasdaq 100 stocks using **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)**.
-This method is used to identify natural groupings of stocks based on fundamental features such as income, pricing, size, liquidity, and profit.
-To visualize the clusters, **Principal Component Analysis (PCA)** is used to reduce the dimensionality of the data from 5 scoring metrics to **two principal components (PC1 and PC2)**.
-In doing so, a **2D scatter plot** can be used for intuitive exploration.
+The **Clustering** tab helps identify patterns among Nasdaq 100 stocks by grouping companies with **similar financial characteristics**.
+This is done using an **unsupervised machine learning technique** called **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)**, which automatically detects groups of stocks based on the 5 scoring metrics mentioned above.
+The groupings of the different stocks are visualised using a **2D scatter plot** can be used for intuitive exploration.
+To achieve this 2D projection of the 5 scoring metrics, a dimensionality reduction technique called PCA was used.

 ### Data
 Get a glimpse of the raw data for further exploration